jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 ### Global Options

+* Endpoint Labels
-By default, the Item label is used as the Matter label but can be overridden by adding `[label="My Custom Label"]` as an option, either by itself or part of other options required for a device.
+* *  By default, the Item label is used as the Matter label but can be overridden by adding a `label` key as a metadata option, either by itself or part of other options required for a device.
+* *  Example: `[label="My Custom Label"]`
+* Fixed Labels
+* * Matter has a concept of "Fixed Labels" which allows device to expose arbitrary label names and values which can be used by client for tasks like grouping devices in rooms.
+* * Example: `[fixedLabels="room=Office, floor=1"]`

 ### Thermostat member tags